We may earn commission from affiliate links →

 Why Filter Your Water?

 You’ve probably heard a lot about how critical it is to drink filtered water in your home.
-Municipal tap water can contain harsh chemicals like fluoride and chlorine that are best to avoid.
+Municipal tap water can contain harsh chemicals like fluoride and chlorine that are best avoided.
 It’s a good strategy that will help keep you healthy.
 However, you generally won’t risk illness drinking water from a faucet.
 Being in the wilderness is a whole different animal, though.

 Obviously, there is no faucet to speak of in an outdoor situation.
 The water you do have access to can contain bacterial or microbial contaminants that will have much less manageable effects than a little extra fluoride in your diet.